BirdeeHub/ExampleKotlinPluginLoader/README.md

 it will still work after the error, it prints test output from the plugin after the error as expected.

-I was just too lazy to import the jar needed to make it be quiet because it doesnt give me an error in the application this was part of
+I was just too lazy to import the jar needed to make it not freak out about not being able to log without the proper dependencies

-the most interesting file is [examplepluginloader.PluggerXP.PluginLoader](examplepluginloader/src/main/kotlin/examplepluginloader/PluggerXP/PluginLoader.kt)